 A veritable temple to disconnection

-Es Raco d’Arta is located just a few minutes from the pretty town of Arta, the nerve center of the northeast of the beautiful island of Mallorca, which boasts some of the most beautiful scenery in the Balearic Islands.
+Es Raco d’Arta is located just a few minutes from the pretty town of Arta, the nerve center in the northeast of the beautiful island of Mallorca, which boasts some of the most beautiful scenery in the Balearic Islands.
 Arta’s pretty castle can be seen from the hotel.
 The hotel’s location is its first major strength: it’s nestled in a vast 185-hectare estate, with its own vineyards and olive groves.

 Even the mountain surrounding the hotel belongs to the Es Raco d’Arta estate.
 The estate backs onto the Le Levant nature park.
 On an island as popular as Mallorca, to find such an estate untouched by construction or visual pollution is out of the ordinary.
 Here you are in the middle of the beautiful Mallorcan countryside, far from the crowds and the hassles of everyday life.
-I’ve lived in Mallorca, and this is pretty much where the Luxe Wellness Club adventure began, so I can attest to the fact that Es Raco d’Arta couldn’t be better located.
+I’ve lived in Mallorca, and this is pretty much where the Luxe Wellness Club adventure began, so I can attest to the fact that Es Raco d’Arta couldn’t be better placed.

-The feeling of disconnection and calm is total from the moment you arrive.
+The feeling of disconnection and calm is complete from the moment you arrive.
 It’s no coincidence that here we find the work of the same architect Antoni Esteva, who designed the famous Six Senses Vana in India.
 This man knows how to create uncluttered spaces that invite you to relax.

-Es Raco d’Arta is also a successful example ofluxury ecotourism .
+Es Raco d’Arta is also a successful example of luxury ecotourism .
 Energy is provided by solar panels and a geothermal system, and the hotel uses mainly local products.

 The hotel is essentially designed for adults, although children can stay here, although I’d say it’s not a particularly kid-friendly hotel (no dedicated activities, for example).
 You can see my own daughters in my video at the end of the article, but bear in mind that this is not very representative of the hotel’s population: mostly yoga and meditation enthusiasts looking for a break from their city life.